 Follow the links on the left to find out more about the Museum.

-Read about our aims, objectives and recent activities in our SFM Annual Report 2021.
+Read about our aims, objectives and recent activities in our Annual Review 2022 .

 You can find further detail in our Trustees Report and Accounts 2022